shineshadow/Global-News-Intelligence-Platform/docs/architecture/INTELLIGENCE_CALENDAR_IMPLEMENTATION_STRATEGY.md

 We would likely end up removing or ignoring much of Cal.diy and writing the Intelligence Calendar around it anyway.

-I wouldn't use it.
+I shouldn't use it.

 ---

-# What I would actually put in the specification
+# What I should actually put in the specification

-I would formally define the implementation this way:
+I should formally define the implementation this way:

 ```text
 INTELLIGENCE CALENDAR APPLICATION LAYER